-Our rental pool was a really luxurious, and heated!
-To about 85 degrees which was a nice to have in the Denver area.
+Our rental pool was really luxurious and heated!
+It was heated to about 85 degrees, which was a nice to have in the Denver area.
 Waterfalls cascaded over one of the sides.
 It also featured one of those weird old-timey things called a diving board.
 Ever heard of this contraption?
 (I joke.)

 We were also left a nice little ice bucket with waters and soda.
 It was a great touch.
 Our hosts didn’t do this because it’s in the contract – it was just a classy thing to do.